emanuelefavero/ecommerce-sanity-stripe/README.md

 - open a new terminal tab, `cd` into the `sanity-ecommerce` folder and run `npm run dev` to start Sanity Studio
 - go to [http://localhost:3000](http://localhost:3000) to see the app

+> Note: If you instead need to update content in Sanity Studio for the production version, got to [this link](https://emanuelefavero-ecommerce.sanity.studio/desk)

 &nbsp;

 ---